rhinophylla/TX_14day_case_rate/README.md

 Users can select various Texas counties of interest to display within the viz.

 This project was last updated on 11/11/20.
-I anticipate updating the numbers every two weeks going forward.